tridentw3/Kaggle-problem---House-Prices-Advanced-Regression-Techniques/README.md

    b. neural networks
    c. random forests
    d. gradient boosting method
-6. The R codes for the above models along with data pre-processing is attached.
+6. The R codes (Model.R) for the above models along with data pre-processing is attached.
 Data pre-processing includes
    a. removal of constant variance variables
    b. data imputation using median
+7. The input datasets are attached: train.csv and test.csv.